williamlidberg/Hydrologically-correct-DEM-from-LiDAR/README.md

 # Preprocessing

 The preprocessing is done to create a hydrologically compatible DEM and was done in x stepps.
-    1. AI detected ditch channels were burned into the DEM using Fillburn from whitebox.
+    1. AI detected ditch channels were burned into the DEM .
     2. streams were burned across roads and railroads for a maximum of 50 meters.
     3. Road